 Although you’ll find some brand name products at Aldi, bargain hunters may be disappointed to learn that the discount grocer won’t accept a manufacturer’s coupon for those things.

 However, there are ways to maximize your savings using popular cash back grocery apps.

-If you’re not familiar, there are quite a few apps that will reward you for buying various items and uploading a receipt using your smartphone.
+If you’re not familiar, there are quite a few apps available for download on Google Play or the App Store that will reward you for buying various items and uploading a receipt using your smartphone.

 2. Checkout 51

 Checkout 51 updates with a new list of offers every Thursday morning.
 You simply select your grocery store and see what’s available that week.